hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 - `when` supports `equals`, `exists`, and `not_exists` in v1.1; `equals` compares values as strings (see Type Coercion in Conditions).
 - `on` handlers take precedence over `strict_flow`: if an appropriate `goto` is present it is honored; otherwise `strict_flow` and CLI `--on-error` determine behavior.
 - Retry policy defaults: Provider steps consider exit codes `1` and `124` retryable; raw `command` steps are not retried unless a per-step `retries` block is specified.
 Step-level settings override CLI/global defaults.
+ - Validation of `goto` targets: A `goto` must reference an existing step name or `_end`.
+Unknown targets are a validation error (exit code 2) reported at workflow load time.

 ### Loop Scoping and State Representation